StuartCox3107/street-art-at-home/README.md

 ## :bulb: Technologies used

 - HTML, CSS, Javascript & Python languages
-- [Google fonts](https://fonts.google.com/) for Poppins font used through all pages, opens in same tab, press back to return, opens in same tab, press back to return
+- <i class="fab fa-google"></i> [Google fonts](https://fonts.google.com/) for Poppins font used through all pages, opens in same tab, press back to return, opens in same tab, press back to return
 - [Font Meme](https://fontmeme.com/) for logo font, opens in same tab, press back to return
 - [Gitpod](https://www.gitpod.io/) IDE used to code, opens in same tab, press back to return
 - [GitHub](https://github.com/) to host the repositories for this project, opens in same tab, press back to return